 The Alcatraz 1962 Escape Report

-Frank Morris, John Anglin and Clarence Anglin have never been found.
+Frank Morris, John Anglin, and Clarence Anglin have never been found.
 The official Alcatraz 1962 escape report concludes that the three Alcatraz inmates drowned in the cold waters of San Francisco Bay.
 During the time of their escape, there were strong ocean currents and water temperatures of around 50 degrees Fahrenheit.

-The case is still technically open, and in the early 2010’s a report surfaced that suggests the 3 men survived the Alcatraz prison escape.
+The case is still technically open, and in the early 2010s, a report surfaced that suggests the 3 men survived the Alcatraz prison escape.
 The report shows that a raft was discovered on Angel Island with footprints leading away, and a car had been stolen the night of the escape.
-There is talk of officials engaging in a cover-up to hide this evidence, as the official report states there were no rafts recovered or cars stolen the night of the prison escape attempt.
+There is talk of officials engaging in a cover-up to hide this evidence, as the official report states there were no rafts recovered or cars stole the night of the prison escape attempt.

-There is also report to be letter that claims the three Alcatraz famous inmates survived their escape attempt from 1962.
+There is also reported to be a letter that claims the three Alcatraz famous inmates survived their escape attempt in 1962.
 It is a letter allegedly written by John Anglin claiming the three survived and he is ill with cancer.
 The letter was sent to San Francisco’s police department in 2013.
 In the letter, John asks for medical attention and suggests that if they promise him only one year of jail he would let the police know his location.
 He also claims that Morris died in 2008 and his brother died a few years after Morris.